 SSAIC Service Restriction Notice: UPDATED October 23, 2020

-In order to continue to do our part to reduce the spread of COVID-19, counsellors will resume some face-to-face counselling on a limited basis by booked appointment only.
-Priority for limited face-to-face counselling will be given to new clients who have not yet met their counsellor, youth, and preexisting clients that may experience barriers to telephone counselling.
+SSAIC’s office line hours have resumed as normal, and our counsellors have returned to a 50/50 split between face-to-face counselling and telephone counselling.
+Priority for face-to-face counselling will be given to new clients who have not yet met their counsellor, youth, and preexisting clients that may experience barriers to telephone counselling.
 All other clients will be eligible for telephone counselling at this time.

 We are taking new clients and would encourage those who need our assistance to call our office during office hours and speak to one of our counsellors.
 Our 24-hour crisis line is fully functional and available to assist anyone who needs our help.